zziro/ud036_StarterCode/README.md

 # ud036_StarterCode
-Application to list your favourite movies with its respective trailer.
+Application to list your favourite movies with its respective trailers.

 #How to run Movie Trailer project